Skip to Main Content

 1. Find the reading list in Alma and open it in Leganto.

-3. Use the search options to find items from the Libraries' collection.
+3. In the Search the library pane, use the search options to find items from the Libraries' collection.

 For eBook chapters, add the entire eBook and add a Student Note listing the assigned chapter/page numbers.
 If a direct link to the chapter is available through the eBook platform, include it as an additional URL but do not replace the system-generated link.